Beloit, Wisconsin: Education

-The School District of Beloit serves 5,923 students in six primary schools, four intermediate schools, and one high school, with alternative programming and charter schools.
-Beloit Memorial High School is the city's public high school.
-The majority of Beloit is in the Beloit school district, though some portions are in the Beloit Turner School District.
+The School District of Beloit serves 5,923 students across six primary schools, two intermediate schools, and one high school, offering alternative programming and a charter school.
+Beloit Memorial High School is the city's public high school. some areas of Beloit are served by the Beloit Turner School District.
+The district a charter school, The Lincoln Academy, which serves students from grades K4 through 12.

-Beloit College, a private liberal arts college with undergraduate enrollment around 1,300, is in the city, with the main campus adjacent to downtown.
-The campus has a number of prehistoric Native American mounds.
-Blackhawk Technical College, a public technical school, has a campus in downtown Beloit.
+Beloit College, a private liberal arts college with undergraduate enrollment around 1,300, is located here.
+Blackhawk Technical College, a public technical school, has a campus in Beloit.